6mile/fake-tokens/README.md

-# fake-tokens - Generate fake access tokens
+# fake-tokens - Generate fake access tokens.
+Created by 6mile.

 ![fake-tokens](faketokens-banner.png)

-A python script that generates fake access tokens for testing and development purposes.
+Javascript CLI that generates fake access tokens for testing and development purposes.
 Currently supports GitHub, GitLab and AWS tokens.

+A Node.js script that generates fake authentication tokens for testing and development purposes.

 ## Overview